Dasharo/docs/docs/variants/qemu_q35/initial-deployment.md

 	-global ICH9-LPC.disable_s3=1
 ```

-If you use system without graphical output you may faces following issues:
+If you use system without graphical output you may face following issues:

 ```text
 gtk initialization failed